dproctor/personal-website/books.md

 - Train Dreams (Denis Johnson)
 - God, Human, Animal, Machine: Technology, Metaphor, and the Search for Meaning (Meghan O’Gieblyn)
 - The Bonfire of the Vanities (Tom Wolfe)
+- Rejection: Fiction (Tony Tulathimutte)
+- Every Man for Himself and God Against All: A Memoir (Werner Herzog)

 {% for post in site.posts %}
 <li>